 Are you looking for the perfect outdoor vacation destination?
 Consider planning a trip to Pigeon Forge, Tennessee.

-This small town offers activities for all kinds of outdoor lovers, whether you want to relax in nature or you’re looking for an adrenaline-fueled adventure.
+Pigeon Forge offers activities for all kinds of outdoor lovers, whether you want to relax in nature or you’re looking for an adrenaline-fueled adventure.

 Table of Contents

 Pigeon Forge is a year-round family destination.
 As an outdoors lover, you will likely enjoy your visit in spring, summer, or fall, however.
 That’s not to say you won’t find anything to do in the winter, but your options WILL be more limited.

 So what are the best things to do in Pigeon Forge for outdoor lovers?
 Let’s get into it!

 Please note – Some of our selections contain affiliate links.
 These allow us to earn a small percentage every time you make a booking.
 Using our links enables us to provide all the information found on this site free of charge.

 Let’s start off with a crowd favorite: whitewater rafting.
 This is the perfect activity for those of you looking to kick off your trip to Pigeon Forge with a bit of excitement.

 Pigeon River, the most-rafted river in America, boasts dozens of class III and IV rapids for you and your travel buddies to traverse.
 With names like Accelerator and Roller Coaster, this is an outdoor adventure you won’t want to miss.